Mushtaque Changezi: Early life

 Mushtaque Changezi was born in 1943 in Kotri in Jamshoro district of Sindh province of Pakistan.
 His real name was Mushtaque Malano.
 His father, Muhammad Yaqoob Malano, served as a police officer.
 Mushtaque initially pursued a career as a photographer at Sindh Agriculture College (now known as Sindh Agriculture University) in Tando Jam.

 Career

 He began his acting career as a comedian in stage dramas.
 He was also a radio artist.
-However, fate took a turn in 1960 when he auditioned for a comedic role in the film Shehru Feroz.
+In 1960, he auditioned for a comedic role in the film Shehru Feroz.
 During the audition, the film's director, Hassan Shaikh, was greatly impressed by Mushtaque's photogenic looks and talent, leading him to cast Mushtaque as the film's hero instead.
 This marked a turning point in his career, propelling him to stardom.